Sometimes grief shows up in paralysis and you only know you are alive because somehow you are still breathing.

 Tortured souls do not sleep

-They wander lonely hours through the darkened alleyways inside their heads
+They wander lonely hours through the darkened alleyways

 Twisting, turning, searching…never finding